Scripter17/url-cleaner/format.md

   - If "brief error" is enabeld, the rest of the line is empty.

   - If "brief error" is disabled, the rest of the line is a non-empty string detailing the error.

+Frontends should, but are not required to:

+- Explicitly state if and when any of the following additional guarantees are followed.

+- Never output an empty line followed by a non-empty line.

+- Never output an empty chunk.

+- Prefer returning lines separated by `\n` rather than `\r\n`.